wujinzhong/FaceFormer_GPU_Optimized/README.md

 To install VPF, refer to here, https://github.com/NVIDIA/VideoProcessingFramework.

+As we want to modify pyrender's source code, we git clone one copy to project folder, using pyrender=0.1.45.
+In our repo, we added 4 py files, ./pyrender/renderer_cuda.py, ./pyrender/renderer_grid.py, ./pyrender/offscreen_grid.py, ./pyrender/offscreen_cuda.py.
+Modified file ./pyrender/platform/egl.py, ./pyrender/__init__.py.
+To check demo.py how to use viewport grid and CUDA/OpenGL interop in pyrender.

 ## Optimization

 Currently we first optimized rendering part performance, and leave AI model conversion to TRT later.
 We use CUDA/OpenGL interop to speed up the read back framebuffer pixels from OpenGL/pyrender, without leaving GPU, to VPF(VideoProcessingFramework, NVIDIA GPU hardware video encoder/decoder solution for python).
 To further improve the inference performance, we dev a viewport grid strategy in OpenGL/pyrender which can rendering multi-frames, say 2x3 frames into the same framebuffer, to making rendering pipeline as busy as possible.
 These 3 optimization schemes makes 3.8X speed up only for rendering/video encoding stages, please check the code in detail.
 We also split the CUDA/OpenGL interop and viewport grid source code from the baseline, make it easier used in other pipeline.